 Not everyone wants a 100% accurate color temperature in their image and that’s fine, if it’s done intentionally.

 Some photographers talk about having a warm style or a cool style.
 They’re talking about the color balance in their images.
 Once you know how to see color temperature and control white balance, you might want to bring it into your photography style.

 Also, it is fun to use white balance creatively when you intentionally set the wrong white balance…but first you need to know how it will affect the image.

 So, let’s get familiar with the details of white balance and how to set it.

 Using the correct white balance setting for the conditions you’re shooting in helps to achieve an accurate white balance.
 In other words your whites will be white and you’ll avoid color casts that make your image appear unnatural.

 Because changing the white balance alters the warm and cool tones of an image, it affects how someone feels when they view the image.
 Imagine a gritty film scene that had gentle hues of orange and pink.
 It wouldn’t work.
 These scenes are usually quite blue and desaturated in color to emphasise the cold, hard vibe.
 Think Scandi noir.

 The white balance in the first image was set correctly to sun, but in the second to shade and the third to tungsten.
 Because shade is a blue color temperature, the camera tries to warm up the image.
 Tungsten light is quite orange, so the camera tries to balance it with blue.
 Because the second two are the wrong settings for the situation, the color temperature of the images is wrong.

-How is white balance measured?
+How is white balance in photography measured?